 Post-it notes are a great way to help yourself stick to your goals.
-This is not a sponsored post.
 Here are some ideas and ways to use them.

 The two sizes of Post-it notes that I use the most are the standard 3″x3″ and page marker 1/2″x 1 3/4″ sizes.
 The larger size work well for the printable I created here and the smaller ones work well for the calendar.

 If one of your resolutions is to exercise a certain number of days in a week, you can make a Post-it note saying “Exercise 5 days”.
-Then when that note is completed for the week, you can move it to be used the next week.
+Then when that note is completed for the week, move it to the next week to use again.

-If you are a blogger and want to be sure to write a blog post at least once a week, then you can make a note saying “Write blog post” and treat it the same way as the previous 2 notes I mentioned.
+If you are a blogger and want to be sure to write a blog post at least once a week, then you can make a note saying “Write blog post”.
+Then treat it the same way as the previous 2 notes I mentioned.